Phosphoglycerate Kinase Deficiency

 Offers Telehealth

-Kumaraswamy Sivakumar is a Neurologist in Phoenix, Arizona.
+Kumaraswamy Sivakumar is a Neurologist practicing medicine in Phoenix, Arizona.
 Dr. Sivakumar is rated as a Distinguished provider by MediFind in the treatment of Phosphoglycerate Kinase Deficiency.
-His top areas of expertise are Inclusion Body Myositis, Myasthenia Gravis, Chronic Inflammatory Demyelinating Polyneuropathy, and Pompe Disease.
+He is also highly rated in 73 other conditions, according to our data.
+His clinical expertise encompasses Inclusion Body Myositis, Myasthenia Gravis, Chronic Inflammatory Demyelinating Polyneuropathy, and Dermatomyositis.
+Dr. Sivakumar is board certified in Psychiatry & Neurology (Neurology), Psychiatry & Neurology (Sub: Clinical Neurophysiolog, and Psychiatry & Neurology (Sub: Neuromuscular Medicine).
 Dr. Sivakumar is currently accepting new patients.

 What are the latest Phosphoglycerate Kinase Deficiency Clinical Trials?